 In the bowl of your

-electric mixer, or with a hand mixer, beat the butter and sugar
+electric mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter and sugar

-until fluffy (2-3 minutes).
-Add the egg yolks and vanilla extract and beat
+until combined.
+Add the egg yolks and vanilla extract (if using) and beat

 until incorporated.
-Scrape down the sides of the bowl as needed.
-Add
+Scrape down the sides and bottom of the bowl as

-the flour and salt and beat until you have a well mixed dough.
+needed.
+Add the flour and salt and beat until you have a well mixed batter.

 To Press Cookies: Scrape

-some of the dough into your cookie press that has been fitted with a decorative
+cookie press #ad that has been fitted with a decorative

 plate (follow manufacturer's instructions).
 Hold the cookie press perpendicular

-to your baking sheet, and press out the cookies.
-(If you find the dough is too soft, because the shape of
+to your chilled baking sheet, and press out the cookies.
+(If you find the shape

 the cookies, spacing about 2 inches (5 cm) apart.
 If desired, decorate the cookies with